 It’s been five days since I last posted an update and we’ve done quite a bit since then.
 I had mentioned in my previous post that we were staying in the town of Dambulla and it was our base for two days while we explored the area.
-One of the highlights in this area was our visit to Kaudulla National Park.
+One of the highlights of this area was our visit to Kaudulla National Park.
 Kaudulla has a number of different animals in the park but the elephants draw most of the attention.

 Getting around in Kaudulla park is done in an all-terrain vehicle and all seven of us were inside a single vehicle.
 Part of the experience of driving through the park is bouncing around huge ruts in the road and crossing streams, holding on for dear life the whole time.
 These vehicles have very little suspension so you feel every bump in the road and if you don’t brace yourself you’ll likely end up bouncing off the solid metal interior of the jeep.